Year of Publication

 Additionally, students progressed through the stages of cognitive presence when an instructor asked them a specific question about their math problem or real life scenario in a timely manner.
 When instructors post questions to their students that directly ask for an application of their hypothesis or an explanation how they arrived at their hypothesis, students can reach the highest stage of cognitive presence.
 When instructors post messages that reach the highest stage of cognitive presence, students do not post messages that reach the highest stage of cognitive presence.
 Lastly, this study did not find a strong linear relationship between cognitive presence and cognitive load.

 Digital Object Identifier (DOI)

 Mills, Jodi J., "A Mixed Methods Approach To Investigating Cognitive Load And Cognitive Presence In An Online And Face-To-Face College Algebra Course" (2016).
-Theses and Dissertations--Education Science.
+Theses and Dissertations--Education Sciences.
 8.